Doctor and Hospital Facilities for Expats in Amsterdam

 Doctors and hospitals in Amsterdam are of a very high standard.
 The only thing that expatriates regularly complain of is a widespread lack of bedside manners.
 Whether it’s a cultural influence or any other reason, do not expect to be doted on by medical staff here.
 The real difficulty can occur when it comes to finding causes of non-specific complaints.
 In many countries, doctors will be much more active in helping a patient find the root of a problem, while Dutch doctors can sometimes dismiss ailments that do not seem serious.

-Visiting a public healthcare centre will prove to be expensive if you do not have a private health insurance.
-In this case a “House Doctor” could prove to be more affordable.
+Visiting a public healthcare centre will prove to be expensive if you do not have private health insurance.
+In this case, a “House Doctor” could prove to be more affordable.
 ‘House Doctors’ run private practices and are generally the first stop for most health issues.
-By and large these doctors will not make house calls and instead work on appointments at their practice.
+By and large these doctors in Amsterdam will not make house calls and instead work on appointments at their practice.